dacr/the-rules-for-good-code-examples/README.md

 project or at least some parts of them are working.

-Learning or remembering is much quicker when we have at our disposal our own set of examples.
+Learning or remembering is much quicker when we have at our disposal your own set of examples.
 This set of examples is a **knowledge asset**, we must become aware of its value for us but also from a project team point of view.

-Being aware of this knowledge asset means that you should establish and follow some simple rules which will help you or the project team to valorize this asset.
+Being aware of this knowledge asset means that you should establish and follow some simple rules which will help you or your project team to valorize this asset.

 ## Simple rules for good code examples